 Step 1: EASA ATPL Training and Internship

-The journey begins with Aerocadet’s new EASA ATPL (Frozen) flight training and internship program.
+For ab-initio applicants with no prior aviation experience, this journey begins with Aerocadet’s EASA ATPL (Frozen) flight training and internship program.
 This program takes candidates from zero experience to earning a restricted (in the EASA lingo, called “frozen”) EASA ATPL certification and an EASA Flight Instructor (FI) rating at Aerocadet’s partner flight training provider (FTP) in Romania.

 Step 2: flyDubai Assessment Preparation

-Once the flight training and initial 250-300 flight hours are completed, pilots can take a short break (1 weeks) and travel to UAE to begin a 3-session flyDubai assessment preparation with Sharp Aviation.
-Sharp Aviation is a Dubai-based consultancy led by airline professionals with operational experience in the region, specializing in various Gulf airlines pilot career consulting services.
+Once the flight training and initial 300-350 flight hours are completed, pilots can take a short break (1 weeks) and travel to UAE to begin a 3-session flyDubai assessment preparation with Sharp Aviation’s airline captains.
+The assessment preparation will include the following points:

 Step 3: flyDubai CAE Assessment

-Once you’ve completed your assessment preparation, you’ll be invited to Dubai for the actual FlyDubai two-day assessment conducted by CAE Dubai Silicon Oasis.
+Once you’ve completed your assessment preparation, you’ll be immediately sent for the actual FlyDubai two-day assessment conducted by CAE Dubai Silicon Oasis.
 The assessment will comprise of the following two phases:

 • Day One.
 The first day of the two-day CAE assessment takes place at CAE’s Dubai Silicon Oasis facility and consists of a B737NG Level D full-flight simulator evaluation.
-The session begins with a comprehensive simulator assessment briefing, presented via PowerPoint (distributed beforehand via email), providing candidates an opportunity to clarify any procedural or profile-related questions.
+The session begins with a comprehensive simulator assessment briefing (the stuff that our candidates have already drilled in an FTD for 4 hours!), presented via PowerPoint (distributed beforehand via email), providing candidates an opportunity to clarify any procedural or profile-related questions.
 Candidates are then randomly paired into crews of two.
 If not selected in the first crew, expect a standby period of approximately 1 hour and 45 minutes in the pilot lounge before proceeding to the simulator location.

 - The simulator profile commences with a departure from OOMS Runway 08L under IMC: surface winds 353°/13 knots, overcast ceiling at 500 feet, and 1000 meters visibility.